Children can say some pretty hurtful things.

 These four simple steps will help you direct those emotions in a helpful way.

 FYI: This post contains affiliate links to products I love and recommend.
 It costs you nothing extra if you purchase through my link, but I may get a small commission

 Before you jump in to solve this situation, how are you feeling?
 Mad?
 Sad?
 A fist of firey rage?

-Dr. Dan Siegel, neuropsychologist and author of The Whole Brain Child, says you have to “name it to tame it.”
+Dr. Dan Siegel, neuropsychologist and & Dr. Tina Bryson, psychotherapist, authors of The Whole Brain Child, says you have to “name it to tame it.”